awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 of an inflight entry at `inflight` time if `now < (inflight + graceInterval)`

+### GetCacheEntry

+If GetCacheEntry is called for a key :

+The implementation MUST call the [Local CMC](local-cryptographic-materials-cache.md) to find the cached materials for the key, if any.

 If the key **is** found in the cache, it is returned, unless the current time is [within the grace period](#within-grace-period), and no other thread is currently fetching new materials.
 Specifically --